 This site is dedicated to two lawsuits concerning the rights of commissioned California sales employees, filed against Oracle America, Inc.

-Private Attorney General Act Lawsuit: Maryam Abrishamcar v.
+Private Attorneys General Act Lawsuit: Maryam Abrishamcar v.
 Oracle America, Inc.

-Plaintiff believes that Oracle has engaged in unlawful practices against sales representatives by failing to comply with laws governing commission agreements and failing to pay sales representatives full and timely commissions.
+Plaintiff asserts that Oracle has engaged in unlawful practices against sales representatives by failing to comply with laws governing commission agreements and failing to pay sales representatives full and timely commissions.
 Plaintiff believes that Oracle has failed to provide commissioned sales representatives signed compensation plans that set forth the method by which their commissions are actually calculated and paid.
 In addition, through the use of a long and confusing set of Terms and Conditions issued to each sales representative with his or her compensation plan, we believe Oracle unlawfully and retroactively reduced the commissions of sales representatives based on grounds, criteria, and methods not defined in a signed commission contract.
 Oracle also imposed an illegal confidentiality agreement on its sales representatives as a condition of employment.
 Oracle denies these claims and asserts various defenses.

 Class Arbitration: Marcella Johnson v.
 Oracle America, Inc.

 Marcella Johnson v.
 Oracle America, Inc. is a prospective class arbitration filed with JAMS in San Francisco.